The Lou Sawyer Memorial

 The Virginia Beach Chorale is pleased to present the annual Lou Sawyer Memorial Scholarship.
 Mr. Sawyer was our director for many years and this scholarship has been made available by the many friends he made through his musical contributions to the community of Hampton Roads.
 The scholarship is awarded each year to a graduating high school senior from the Hampton Roads area who has been accepted by a college or university and plans to major in music.
 Your contribution allows us to continue Mr. Sawyer's legacy in music education.

 Interested students can find the scholarship information packet and application by clicking the links below

 Cover Letter Application

 Applications are not currently being accepted.
-Check back in January 2023 to download and submit an application.
+Check back on October 1 to download and submit an application.

 2021 LOU SAWYER MEMORIAL SCHOLARSHIP IN MUSIC RECIPIENT

 Emily Coyle, Vocalist